usnistgov/esc-antenna-cover/README.md

 ### Variable Radius Antenna Cover:

+Scenario: Cover an area given are with a set of sensors, each of which has multiple antennas all of the same antenna aperture angle but with different sensitivities.
+Determine the following:

+- Placement of the sensors.
+- Orientation of the antennas (i.e. azimuth angle w.r.t. the horizontal).
+- Calibration of the antennas (i.e. "optimum" detection range of the antennas at each location where they are placed).

+Abstract problem statement:

 Given a set of M points on a plane where multi-antenna sensors can be centered and a set of N lines defining an interference contour, construct a polygon including the M points and N lines.